 Abingdon Health is pleased to announce it has secured a £1.5m investment from NPIF – Mercia Equity Finance, which is managed by Mercia Fund Managers and part of the Northern Powerhouse Investment Fund.

-The funding will allow Abingdon Health to fulfil new contract wins and invest in new equipment and processes at its headquarters at the National Agri-Food Innovation Campus in York.
+The funding will allow Abingdon Health to fulfil new contract wins and invest in new equipment and processes at its headquarters at the York Biotech Campus (formerly the National Agri-Food Innovation Campus).

 Abingdon specialises in ‘point of care’ tests, to diagnose disease in humans, animals and plants and to measure drugs, hormones and other biomarkers in a range of sample types.
 These single-use devices, similar to a pregnancy test, allow testing to be carried out on site, in the field or at home and the results are easy to interpret by eye or using smartphone apps and reader devices.
 Point of care tests allows more rapid diagnosis and monitoring than traditional laboratory tests.

 Abingdon develops and manufactures tests for clients worldwide in the healthcare, veterinary, food and agriculture sectors, with over 50 per cent of its output going to export markets.
 Founded by the CEO Chris Yates and Dr Chris Hand, the Chairman, the company employs around 40 people and also has laboratories in Birmingham.

 A series of acquisitions in recent years has extended its capabilities and in addition to providing test development services and high-volume contract manufacturing, it offers its own range of tests, reader devices and other products.

 Mark Wilcockson, Senior Manager at British Business Bank, said: